bitlather/laravel-learn/README.md

 Challenges:

 * Create an account.
 Stay logged in.
 In database, set *is_active* to 0.
-Browser to a new page.
+Browse to a new page.
 User should be kicked out.
 * Add meaningful validation messages to log in screen when log in fails.